• Skip to main content

 • Innervation: Medial and lateral pectoral nerves

-This internervous plane allows safe separation of muscles without compromising their nerve supply.
+This plane allows muscle separation without denervation

 Structures at Risk